Team Canada celebrates National Indigenous Peoples Day

 Carolyn Darbyshire-McRorie is of Métis heritage and began curling at the young age of 11.
 She went on to win a silver medal at the 2010 Olympic Winter Games as the second for the rink skipped by Cheryl Bernard.

-She became a coach when her competitive playing days were over and is now working with China’s top women’s curling teams as they prepare for a home Winter Games at Beijing 2022.
+She became a coach when her competitive playing days were over and worked with China’s top women’s curling teams to prepare for Beijing 2022.

 Kenneth Moore

-Kenneth Moore was a Canadian ice hockey player who participated in the Lake Placid Olympic Games in 1932.
-Moore and his teammates from the Winnipeg Hockey Club were Canada’s only athletes during the Games to reach the top of the podium.
+Kenneth Moore was a Canadian ice hockey player who participated in the Lake Placid Olympic Winter Games in 1932.
+Moore and his teammates from the Winnipeg Hockey Club were Canada’s only athletes to reach the top of the podium at those Games.

 The right winger was a member of the Peepeekisis First Nation in Saskatchewan and is Canada’s first Indigenous Olympic gold medallist.
 His accomplishment was not widely recognized until after his passing in 1982 when family members discovered old artifacts in boxes, including his Olympic gold medal.